tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 Fortunately---and _so_ gratefully!---things did turn out okay.
 Our baby
 continued developing and is growing healthily as I write this.
-We have since learned that she's a girl, and feel so much joyful anticipation and so much gratitude for the Lord's hand in our lives and her life in this way.
-However, we're also grateful for the powerful truths we have learned, and for the "furnace of affliction"[^isaiah-48:10] in which our faith was refined.
-We aren't perfect at avoiding false certainty, but we have learned to rely more meekly upon God's grace and mercy, trusting in His timing and choosing to acknowledge what we do not know.
+We have since learned that she’s a girl, and feel so much joyful anticipation and so much gratitude for the Lord’s hand in our lives and her life in this way.
+However, we’re also grateful for the powerful truths we have learned, and for the "furnace of affliction"[^isaiah-48:10] in which our faith was refined.
+We aren’t perfect at avoiding false certainty, but we have learned to rely more meekly upon God’s grace and mercy, trusting in His timing and choosing to acknowledge what we do not know.

 [^patriarchal-blessings]: A